 Of course, the Dr. Now diet is customized per individual and should only be used if a doctor prescribed it.
 However, you can learn how to lose 70 pounds using other effective weight loss methods that aren’t going away anytime soon.

 For those who aren’t considering surgery or are waiting to visit a doctor, there’s plenty other sustainable and less restrictive diets than can be experimented within the meantime.
-For example, if you have a big day such as a wedding or even a conference coming up, you may be better off trying a wedding diet to slim up in the weeks and months leading up to the event
+For example, if you have a big day such as a wedding or even a conference coming up, you may be better off trying one of the popular wedding diets bride plans to slim down in the weeks and months leading up to the event.

 Nowzaradan Diet Plan Lacks Some Nutrients